Voting: it’s a good habit to get into!

 2020 PRIMARY RUN-OFF ELECTION DELAYED TO JULY 14TH

 The Primary Run-Off Election, scheduled for May, has been delayed until July 14th.

-On March 20, 2020, Governor Abbott issued and signed an order delaying the 2020 Primary Run-off until July 14th .
+On March 20, 2020, due to the coronavirus epidemic, Governor Abbott issued and signed an order delaying the 2020 Primary Run-off until July 14th .

 2020 DEMOCRATIC PRIMARy run-off candidates

 Please visit Comal County Democratic Party/Voter Resources/Candidates to learn more about our Democratic candidates and who will be on the Democratic Primary Run-Off Ballot.

 Am I Registered?
 Check Texas’s statewide voter registration database to see if you are registered to vote in Texas and that you are registered in the County where you live.
 If you move, you must update your voter registration.
 For example, if you live in Comal County, make sure you are registered to vote in Comal County.
 Here are Important Dates for the 2020 elections, including voter registration deadlines.

 June 15, 2020 is the Last Day to Register to vote for the July Primary Run-Off Election.

 I registered to vote, but don’t have my Voter Registration Certificate.
 When the County where you register to vote receives your Voter Registration, you will be sent a Voter Registration Certificate.
 Your Voter Registration Certificate contains useful information, such as your Precinct, Senate and Congressional district.
 If you live in Comal County and haven’t received your Voter Registration Certificate, please call the Comal County Elections Office at 830-221-1352 and they will send your Voter Registration Certificate to you.